 Can Adults Go to Trampoline Parks with their Kids and Not Look Like Fools?

 During COVID, or right around the time when places started to open up, I had a shift in perception and overall look on life.
 My family and I normally travel 2-3 months out of the year, but with the whole world on lockdown, borders closed, airports shut down, and still no real travel permitted, I realized that adventures don’t have to happen in faraway lands.
 We can enjoy the smaller, more reachable adventures right there in front of us.

 And that’s when it hit me – it’s time to JUMP around!

-To camouflage my wanting to go, the desire to do something that was totally unlike myself, I decided to invite my youngest son’s friends to a trampoline park.
+To camouflage my wanting to go, the desire to do something that was totally unlike myself, I decided to invite my youngest son’s friends to a trampoline park for adults.
 For no particular reason.
 Even the parents called, asking, ‘is this a birthday celebration?
 Or a special gathering?’

 And the only thing I said, ‘NOPE, it’s just for fun.’